-COLLEGE: Second-team Daktronics West Region and first-team Great Northwest Athletic Conference all-star as junior in 2013 ...Named to Final Four All-Tournament team and GNAC academic all-star ...
+COLLEGE: Finished four-year career with one goal and eight assists for 10 points ...
+Great Northwest Athletic Conference Defensive Player of the Year as senior in 2014 ...
+First-team National Soccer Coaches Association of America West Region all-star, second-team Daktronics West Region all-star, unanimous first-team GNAC all-star, and GNAC Academic all-star ...
+Started all 21 games ...
+Had three assists ...
+GNAC Player of the Week for Oct.
+26-Nov.
+1 ...
+Second-team Daktronics West Region all-star and first-team GNAC all-star as junior in 2013 ...Named to Final Four All-Tournament team and GNAC Academic all-star ...
 Started all 23 games ...
 Had two assists, both in 5-0 win vs. Simon Fraser on 11/2/13 ...
-First-team NSCAA West Region and second-team GNAC all-star as sophomore in 2012 ...
+First-team NSCAA West Region all-star and second-team GNAC all-star as sophomore in 2012 ...
 Started all 23 games ...
 Had game-winning goal in 2-0 win at Montana State Billings on 10/18/12 and one assist in 2-1 win at Saint Martin's on 9/15/12 for three points ...
 Played in all 18 games, making 17 starts, as freshman in 2011 ...
 Had two assists for two points ...
-Three letters.
+Four letters.

 HIGH SCHOOL: Second-team all-Northwest Conference selection as senior at Bellingham High School ...
 Scored six goals for Red Raiders ...
 Honorable mention Class 2A all-State and first-team all-league as junior ...
 Four-year letter winner ...
 Played six years in state's Olympic Development Program ...
 Twice selected to U.S. Western Regional squad.